EcoFireGit/ecofire_prototype/documentation.md

 1. **jest.mock**: Components usually use external libraries like Next.js Navigation, since you can’t control those libraries themselves, you mock them, or basically create fake outputs from them, so you can control what goes into your components.
 2. **describe**: The describe block contains all the tests for a certain component, to keep them organized
 3. Each describe block with contain:

    1. beforeEach: this runs before every test.
 Here you would mock fetch the data again to start from a clean slate for each test
    2. afterEach: this runs after each test.
 Here you would reset all the mock data that you created

    Basically you set up a clean room before each test, and clean up the mess after each test.

 #### Writing tests

 ```
 test('test name', () => {
  // setup each test
  render(<JobsPage/>);

  // do something with it

  // check if what you did with it worked or not
  expect(screen.getByText('Jobs')).toBeInTheDocument();
 });
 ```

 You will have multiple tests within a describe block.
 The beauty of it is that if 1 test fails, it won’t affect the other tests.
 They are isolated.
+N.B. `it` is a synonym for `test`.

 ### Execute tests

 Run tests by running command-- npx jest \<test-filename\>.
-For example: npx jest  \_\_tests__/api/jobs.test.ts
+For example: npx jest \_\_tests\_\_/api/jobs.test.ts

 #### To run individual tests (and find out coverage rate)

 Use command:

 ```
 npm test -- --coverage <test-file-name>.test.tsx
 ```

 #### To run batch tests

 Use command:

 ```
 npm test -- --coverage
 ```